NGUNGURU SPORTS & RECREATION CLUB

 Photo: Shaping of the Golf Course in 1989

 WHAT WE OFFER

 Over the years, then, the Complex has changed its emphasis from focusing on organised team sports into a

 At the moment there are nine ‘Adjunct Clubs’, that run independently but are affiliated to the Complex:

-Golf, Bowls, Tennis, Pool, Fishing, Badminton, Indoor Bowls, Football and Table Tennis.
+Golf, Bowls, Tennis, Pool, Fishing, Badminton, Indoor Bowls, Football and Pickle Ball.

 In 2018 a gymnasium, Coastal Fitness, opened its doors on the grounds of the Complex and in 2020 the first stage of the Youth Activity Zone, including a skate park, opened.

-Our very popular Estuary Restaurant, is open from Wednesday to Sunday from 5.30pm.
+Our very popular Estuary Bistro, is open from Wednesday to Sunday from 5.30pm.

 Furthermore, there are Community Events designed to bring the community together in a spirit of fun.